Attach an independent EIP to a pod

 Pod inaccessible via EIP

-Restrictive ACL policies often cause this issue.
-Check the following access control settings:
+Restrictive ACL policies often cause this.
+Check these access controls:

-• Cloud Firewall: Traffic to an EIP is subject to the access control rules of Cloud Firewall.
-Ensure you have rules that allow inbound and outbound traffic for the Pod's EIP and its service ports.
-For more information, see Configure access control policies for an internet firewall.
+• Cloud Firewall: EIP traffic is subject to Cloud Firewall access control rules.
+Allow inbound and outbound traffic for the pod's EIP and service ports.
+See Configure access control policies for an internet firewall.

-• Node security group: After an EIP is attached to a Pod, the security group of the Pod's node continues to govern traffic.
-Ensure the node security group rules allow inbound traffic from the client IP address to the Pod's service ports, as well as any necessary outbound traffic.
-For more information, see Configure cluster security groups.
+• Node security group: After an EIP attaches to a pod, the node's security group still governs traffic.
+Allow inbound traffic from the client IP to the pod's service ports and any required outbound traffic.
+See Configure cluster security groups.